Killion Munyama: Political career

-In the 2002 elections Munyama was elected as a delegate to the local council of Grodzisk Wielkopolski County.
+In the 2002 elections Munyama was elected as a delegate to the local council of Grodzisk County.
 In 2006 he joined the Civic Platform centre-right party and was elected to the Greater Poland Regional Assembly.

 In the 2011 elections Munyama was elected to the Sejm.

 In addition to his role in parliament, Munyama has been serving as member of the Italian delegation to the Parliamentary Assembly of the Council of Europe (PACE) since 2015.
 As part of the European People's Party group, he is member of the Committee on Migration, Refugees and Displaced Persons (since 2015) and the Sub-Committee on Diasporas and Integration (since 2020).
 In this capacity, he is the coordinator of PACE’s Parliamentary Network on Diaspora Policies and served as the Assembly's rapporteur on the humanitarian needs and rights of internally displaced persons in Europe in 2018.
 From 2015 until 2017, he also served on the Sub-Committee on Integration.

 He resigned from the Sejm on 10 June 2021, after he agreed to work for the European External Action Service.